 Location.
-35° 35.757′ N, 77° 35.188′ W. Marker is in Farmville, North Carolina, in Pitt County.
-Marker is at the intersection of South Main Street (Business U.S. 258) and East Church Street, on the right when traveling north on South Main Street.
+35° 35.729′ N, 77° 35.235′ W. Marker is in Farmville, North Carolina, in Pitt County.
+Marker is at the intersection of South Main Street (Business U.S. 258) and West Pine Street, on the right when traveling south on South Main Street.
+The marker is on the grounds of the May Museum and Park.
 Touch for map.
-Marker is at or near this postal address: 3776 South Main Street, Farmville NC 27828, United States of America.
+Marker is at or near this postal address: 3802 S Main Street, Farmville NC 27828, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Chasing Gen. Potter (about 300 feet away, measured in a direct line); Sallie S. Cotten (approx. 7.8 miles away); Voice Of America (approx. 7.9 miles away); Otter Creek Bridge Skirmish (approx. 8.2 miles away); Grimsley Baptist Church (approx. 8.4 miles away); Hull Road (approx. 8˝ miles away); James Glasgow (approx. 10.8 miles away); Tuscarora War (approx. 10.8 miles away).
+Gen. Allen Hal Turnage (about 300 feet away, measured in a direct line); Sallie S. Cotten (approx. 7.8 miles away); Voice Of America (approx. 7.9 miles away); Otter Creek Bridge Skirmish (approx. 8.3 miles away); Grimsley Baptist Church (approx. 8.4 miles away); Hull Road (approx. 8.4 miles away); Snow Hill (approx. 10.7 miles away); James Glasgow (approx. 10.7 miles away).

 Credits.
-This page was last revised on February 27, 2018.
-This page originally submitted on February 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 62 times since then and 3 times this year.
-Photos: 1, 2. submitted on February 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 16, 2016.
+This page originally submitted on September 4, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 400 times since then and 36 times this year.
+Photos: 1, 2, 3. submitted on September 4, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.